Students Learning English

 - Use the "Dual/Enhanced Language" filter in 3-K Finder or Pre-K Finder to explore programs with additional supports for your child learning English:

 - Read the NYC Pre-Kindergarten Directory on our Pre-K admissions page to learn more about DL and ELS programs.

 - Contact programs directly to learn more about the services they offer.

 All elementary schools offer English as a New Language (ENL), and some schools also offer Dual Language (DL) or Transitional Bilingual Education (TBE) programs.

-Learn more on our Kindergarten admissions page, where you can view or download the NYC Kindergarten Directory for your borough:
+Learn more on our Kindergarten admissions page, where you can view or download the Kindergarten Admissions Guide:

 Gifted and Talented

 ELLs participate in the same Gifted and Talented admissions process as students whose first language is English.
 Students learning English are encouraged to take the Gifted and Talented test.

 - When you sign up to take the test, you can choose for your child to test in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French.

 - Learn more on our Gifted and Talented admissions page, where you can view or download the Gifted and Talented Admissions Guide: